Diagnosis & Treatment for Children

 How Is Cerebral Palsy

 Currently, there's no cure for cerebral palsy.
 But a variety of resources and therapies can provide help and immensely improve the quality of life for kids with CP.

-Children with CP commonly need Physiotherapy, Speech therapy, Occupational therapy and sometime Behavioural therapy to improve their quality of life.
-Occasionally the children need orthopaedic surgeries to help increase tendon lengths, scoliosis etc.
+Children with CP can get expert treatment from Dr. Aman PS Sohal and they may commonly need Physiotherapy, Speech therapy, Occupational therapy and sometimes Behavioural therapy to improve their quality of life Occasionally the children need orthopaedic surgeries to help increase tendon lengths, scoliosis etc.